JianGoForIt/YellowFin/README.md

 [YellowFin and the Art of Momentum Tuning](TODO).

 ## Setup instructions for experiments
-Please clone the master branch and follow the instructions to run YellowFin on ResNet for CIFAR10, Bottleneck Resnet on CIRAR100 and LSTM on Penn Treebank.
-The models we use are slightly adapted from Tensorflow [ResNet](https://github.com/tensorflow/models/tree/master/resnet) and [LSTM](https://github.com/tensorflow/models/tree/master/tutorials/rnn/ptb).
+Please clone the master branch and follow the instructions to run YellowFin on ResNet for CIFAR10, Bottleneck Resnet on CIRAR100 for image recognition, LSTM on Penn Treebank for language modeling, Char Rnn LSTM on TinyShakespeare and LSTM on Wall Street Journal dataset for constituency parsing.
+The CIFAR and PTB models we use are slightly adapted from official Tensorflow [ResNet](https://github.com/tensorflow/models/tree/master/resnet) and [LSTM](https://github.com/tensorflow/models/tree/master/tutorials/rnn/ptb).
+The Char Rnn LSTM and the Parsing LSTM are adapted from [Char Rnn repo](https://github.com/sherjilozair/char-rnn-tensorflow) and [Parsing LSTM repo](https://github.com/cdg720/emnlp2016) respectively.
+Thanks to the researchers for developing the models.

 ### download data
 Please use the data/download.sh script to download CIFAR10/100 and Penn Treebank dataset.
 It may take a few minutes depending on the network condition.
 Other datasets are self-included in the repo.